purpleslurple/msteams-docs/msteams-platform/designing-your-app/designing-messaging-extensions.md

 ## Search commands

+Provide descriptions + example scenarios/screenshots

+Design sketch artboard for different layouts (eg. list view, grid view)

-Guidelines, graphics, links to resources.
+Guidelines, screenshots (list and grid views), links to resources.

+Links to card and task module guidelines as needed.

 Could possibly structure as steps a designer can follow.
-Links to card and task module guidelines as needed.

 ## Action commands

-Guidelines, graphics, links to resources.
+Provide descriptions + example scenarios/screenshots

+Refer to task module for detailed design

 Could possibly structure as steps a designer can follow.

+## Unfurled links

+Guidelines, screenshots, links to resources.

+Provide sign in component UI.

 Links to card and task module guidelines as needed.

-## Unfurled links

-Guidelines, graphics, links to resources.
 Could possibly structure as steps a designer can follow.
-Links to card and task module guidelines as needed.

 ## Best practices